jhvanderschee/hugocodex/content/en/posts/getting-started-with-hugo.md

 ## Step 1.
 Create a basic website

 A website typically consists of a few elements.
 The header with a menu, a sidebar, the content and the footer.
-Back in the days we used frames to put these components together.
+Back in the day we used frames to put these components together.
 Nowadays we use includes.
 These includes require a programming language to work, like PHP.
 Using PHP however introduces a lot of vulnerabilities.
 What if we could prevent that by design?
 Well... you can with Hugo...

 You used to create an 'index.php' file and do something like this: